Top 15 Organizations that Help the Homeless

 - Operates a community center and social enterprises focused on skills training

-Founded by two former NFL players, The Link is one of the most community-rooted charitable organizations for the homeless in Minneapolis.
+Founded by two former NFL players, The Link is one of the most community-rooted charitable organizations serving the homeless and a strong example of a nonprofit serving homeless youth in Minneapolis.
 It supports at-risk youth who are facing homelessness, poverty, and systemic challenges such as exploitation and crime.

 With over 30 programs, The Link empowers young people through shelter, case management, education support, and employment training.
 Its hands-on, “whatever it takes” approach makes it one of the best charities for homelessness intervention among youth in the Midwest.